FreeScale: Unleashing the Resolution of Diffusion Models via Tuning-Free Scale Fusion: Experiments

 We compare FreeScale with other tuning-free higher-solution video generation methods: (i) VideoCrafter2~\cite{chen2024videocrafter2} direct inference (VC2-DI) (ii) ScaleCrafter~\cite{he2023scalecrafter}, and (iii) DemoFusion~\cite{du2024demofusion}.
 FouriScale~\cite{huang2024fouriscale} is not evaluated since its bundled FreeU~\cite{si2023freeu} does not work well in video generation.

 As shown in Figure~\ref{fig:vid_comp}, the behavior of VC2-DI and ScaleCrafter are similar to the corresponding version in image generation, tending to generate duplicated whole objects and local parts, respectively.
 However, DemoFusion has completely unexpected behavior in the video generation.
 Its Dilated Sampling mechanism brings strange patterns all over the frames and Skip Residual operation makes the whole video blur.
 In contrast, our FreeScale effectively generates higher-resolution videos with high fidelity.
-Table~\ref{tab:comp_vid} exhibits that our method achieves the best FVD with a shorter inference time.
-More quantitative evaluations can be found in the supplementary file.
+Table~\ref{tab:comp_vid} exhibits that our method achieves the best FVD, dynamic degree and aesthetic quality.
+In addition, the time cost saved by skipping certain timesteps near pure noise (transparent blocks in Figure~\ref{fig:framework}) even outweighs the extra time caused by other modules in FreeScale.